History of the Catholic Christian Church

 The Chapel of the Holy Spirit was founded in 2009 by the Little Brothers of Jesus Caritas, an ecumenical community following the inspiration of Blessed Charles de Foucauld.
 The parish community began at the locally famous Brooklyn Coffee and Tea House and after two years, purchased the Carcieri property at 155 Douglas Avenue in Providence, Rhode Island.
 While our community is not in union with the Episcopal Church, the See of Utrecht, or any of the so called Episcopi Vagantes, we strive for union with all Christian communities, particularly with the Union of Utrecht.

 Our community is composed of parishioners from six years old to people in their nineties.
 We welcome all people to the sacraments regardless of age, gender, orientation, sex, resident status, or marital status.
 We are a church which both comforts the afflicted and afflicts the comfortable.
-Today is the beginning of a new chapter in your life... but don't just take our word for it, please visit us on Sunday at 6pm.
+Today is the beginning of a new chapter in your life... but don't just take our word for it, please visit us on Sunday at 9am and 6pm.

 American Christian Catholic Church